jwflory/foss-primer/foss-primer.md

 # Free and Open: A (rough) Primer

-Most things "open" now refer back to "open source software" and model themselves in some way on the goals and practices of open source software communities.
-These, in turn started as something of a marketing effort for an older cousin, the "free software" movement.
+Most things *open* now refer back to *open source software* and model themselves in some way on the goals and practices of open source software communities.
+These, in turn started as something of a marketing effort for an older cousin, the *free software* movement.

 This primer is meant for those familiar with daily use of computing devices at home and especially at work, but who generally are not involved in software development.